fallahn/crogine/ModelViewer/model_definition_format.md

             //for *.iqm format meshes with skeletal animation this should be set to true, else it can be omitted skinned = true

-            //if a rim property is supplied then rim-view lighting will be applied to the material.
+            //if a rim property is supplied then rim lighting will be applied to the material.
             //the rim property contains a 4 component normalised colour value, and can have an
             //optional rim_falloff property applied which affects the strength of the rim light effect rim = 1,0.9,0.89,1